PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Abstract

 \section{Abstract}

-Most language-based assistants follow a reactive \textit{ask-and-respond} paradigm, requiring users to explicitly state their needs.
-As a result, relevant but unexpressed needs often go unmet.
-Existing proactive agents attempt to address this gap either by eliciting further clarification, preserving this burden, or by extrapolating future needs from context, often leading to unnecessary or mistimed interventions.
-We introduce \textbf{\our}, \textbf{Pro}activity-driven \textbf{Per}sonalized agents, a novel two-agent architecture consisting of a Dimension Generating Agent (DGA) and a Response Generating Agent (RGA).
-DGA, a fine-tuned LLM agent, leverages explicit user data to generate multiple implicit dimensions (latent aspects relevant to the user’s task but not considered by the user) or knowledge gaps.
-These dimensions are selectively filtered using a reranker based on quality, diversity and task-relevance.
-RGA then balances explicit and implicit dimensions to tailor personalized responses with timely and proactive interventions.
-We evaluate \our across multiple domains using a structured, gap-aware rubric that measures coverage, initiative appropriateness, and intent alignment.
-Our results show that \our improves on quality-scores and win rates across all domains, achieving up to 84\% gains in single-turn evaluation and consistent dominance in multi-turn interactions.
+Current approaches to proactive assistance move beyond the \textit{ask-and-respond} paradigm by anticipating user needs.
+In practice, they either burden users with clarifying questions or rely on context-based extrapolation, often leading to unnecessary or mistimed interventions.
+Such systems lack explicit mechanisms to model users' knowledge gaps, resulting in incomplete or suboptimal task outcomes.
+To address this, we propose \textbf{\our}, a framework that explicitly models user-specific knowledge gaps in a controlled manner.
+Central to our approach is the notion of \textit{dimensions}: structured, task-relevant factors that define the considerations required for effective task completion.
+Given a user query, the \textbf{DGA} (Dimension Generating Agent) identifies \textit{explicit dimensions} (from the user's query) and generates a set of candidate \textit{implicit dimensions} capturing unarticulated aspects of the task.
+The \textbf{RGA} (Response Generating Agent) integrates both explicit and implicit dimensions selectively to produce personalized, context-aware, and proactively informative responses.
+We evaluate \our across multiple domains using a structured, gap-aware rubric that measures coverage, initiative appropriateness, and intent alignment. \our improves on quality scores and win rates across all domains, achieving up to 84\% gains in single-turn evaluation and consistent dominance in multi-turn interactions.
+All code for \our\ is available at: \url{https://github.com/i-kiran/ProPer-Agent}.